awssgr/voterocket-lab/README.md

 - The AWS AppSync community: [https://github.com/aws/aws-appsync-community ](https://github.com/aws/aws-appsync-community)
 - Full code for this lab at [https://github.com/awssgr/voterocket ](https://github.com/awssgr/voterocket)

+---

-[^1]: A resolver is a function that converts the GraphQL payload to the underlying storage system protocol and executes if the caller is authorised to invoke it.
+<a name="fnote1">[1.](#fnote_ref_1)</a> A resolver is a function that converts the GraphQL payload to the underlying storage system protocol and executes if the caller is authorised to invoke it.
 Resolvers are comprised of **request** and **response mapping** templates, which contain transformation and execution logic.
 AWS AppSync uses [mapping templates](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference.html#aws-appsync-resolver-mapping-template-reference), which are written with the [Apache Velocity Template Language (VTL)](https://velocity.apache.org/) and interpreted by AWS AppSync.
 There is a [resolver mapping template programming guide](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference-programming-guide.html#aws-appsync-resolver-mapping-template-reference-programming-guide) in the [AWS AppSync Developer Guide](https://docs.aws.amazon.com/appsync/latest/devguide/welcome.html) that covers how to write resolvers in detail.

-[^2]: [Amplify Framework Custom Resolvers](https://aws-amplify.github.io/docs/cli/graphql#add-a-custom-resolver-that-targets-a-dynamodb-table-from-model).
+<a name="fnote2">[2.](#fnote_ref_2)</a> See [Amplify Framework Custom Resolvers](https://aws-amplify.github.io/docs/cli/graphql#add-a-custom-resolver-that-targets-a-dynamodb-table-from-model).
 You also get the benefit of using [DynamoDB atomic counters](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters)